A Driver-Vehicle Model for ADS Scenario-based Testing: Introduction

-An alternative approach is to use catalogs of predefined trajectories (PDTs), either extracted from traffic or designed by testers using a variety of mathematical functions or polylines, and orchestrate them via triggers \,\cite{queiroz:19:geoscenario,online:openscenario, althof:2017,online:vtd}.
-This approach brings realistic trajectories to HVs.
-However, the traffic is a dynamic system with complex interactions amongst participants, as the example in Figure \ref{fig:cutinscenario} illustrates.
-Further, ADS sub-systems often exhibit some non-determinism~\cite{2016:koopman:challenges}, which leads to non-determinism in the overall ADS behavior.
-A predefined behavior at the level of trajectories is unlikely to adequately account for the wide range of possible reactions in a dynamic interaction between the ADS and the traffic and also achieve reproducibility.
-Further, such PDTs are typically specific and limited to certain road geometries.
+\looseness=-1 Many domain-specific languages (DSLs) \cite{dslbook,lammel2018software} for scenario-based testing have emerged.
+These DSLs include models for representing test scenarios.
+Testers design such scenarios by defining behaviors of human-operated vehicles, and then executing them in simulation tools.
+However, these DSLs are often limited to relatively simple models, for instance, replay of pre-recorded trajectories\,\cite{queiroz:19:geoscenario}, event-based orchestration to directly manipulate the vehicle state\,\cite{online:openscenario,online:msdl}, and narrow behavior models (e.g., vehicle following\,\cite{kesting_enhanced_2010}).
+As a result, testers may have limited control over the precise movement of the simulated vehicles and the resulting behaviors may vary between simulation tools, hurting test reproducibility and the validity of test results.

-To fill this gap between scenario design and execution, this paper contributes a model to specify and simulate realistic HV behavior in ADS scenario testing, while affording high expressiveness, execution accuracy, scalability, and reuse.
-We refer to our model as the GeoScenario Simulated Driver-Vehicle model (or simply SDV model).
-It extends the base scenario-definition language GeoScenario \cite{queiroz:19:geoscenario} with HVs as dynamic agents in both scenario representation and simulation execution.
-The SDV model encapsulates driver and vehicle as a single entity and is based on two main layers: Behavior and Maneuvers.
-The Behavior layer is a higher level of abstraction aimed at coordinating the vehicle behavior using an explicit, user-oriented DSL.
-The Maneuver layer generates the actual vehicle trajectories and is designed to approximate how real vehicles drive on the road and optimize for the scenario test objective.
-Both layers are highly configurable to allow multiple driving styles, subject to the physical limitations and nonholonomic properties \cite{kelly:2003:nonholonomictrajectory} of a typical road vehicle operating on structured roads.
+\looseness=-1 To bridge the gap between scenario design and execution, we contribute the \emph{GeoScenario Simulated Driver-Vehicle (SDV) model} to specify and simulate realistic behavior of human-operated vehicles in ADS scenario testing.
+SDV offers high expressiveness, execution accuracy, scalability, and reuse.
+It extends the scenario-definition language GeoScenario\,\cite{queiroz:19:geoscenario} with human-operated vehicles as dynamic agents in both scenario representation and simulation execution.
+It implements a driver behavior model inspired by Michon et~al.\,\cite{michon:1985:drivermodel}, including (i) route selection as a strategic decision, (ii) maneuver selection as a tactical decision, and (iii) maneuver implementation as an operational decision.
+Specifically, the maneuver selection logic is expressed using behavior trees\,\cite{colledanchise:2018:book,ghzouli.ea:2023:tse}, offering modularity and reuse.
+The maneuvers are implemented using an optimization-based trajectory planner, which guides the simulation towards achieving the scenario's test objectives.
+The executed maneuvers can be configured by simulation engineers to reflect different driving styles, subject to the human and physical limitations of actual vehicles.